Events

 Paige Cowan-Hall

-C3 Collaborated with The George Institute for the international seminar, ‘Diet and NCDs: sex and gender considerations matter.’
 C3 was joined by Dr Briar McKenzie of the food policy division at The George Institute for Global Health.
 Dr Briar discussed the importance of considering sex and gender differences in public health research and when developing policy interventions.
-Briar shared key findings from her work on the associations between diet and non-communicable diseases, including reflections on lived experience research and policy analysis work from a program of work based in Fiji; exploring what can be done next to advance multisectoral and...
+Briar shared key findings from her program of work based in Fiji.
+Watch on demand.

 C3 joins WHO and Health Education England seminar ‘Working for Health 2030’